Cayley structures and common knowledge: Characterisation theorem

-In order to win the $q$-round \EF game on $\Mf,w$ and $\Nf,v$ player~$\PII$ needs to keep track of several features, which can be built into an invariant.
-This invariant is to be maintained through the successive rounds.
-First and foremost we incorporate an increasing chain of isomorphisms $\sigma_i \colon \Mf_i \simeq \Nf_i$ between substructures $\Mf_i \subset \Mf$ and $\Nf_i \subset \Nf$, where $\sigma_0 = \{ w \mapsto v \}$ and $\sigma_{i+1} \supset \sigma_{i}$ for $i < q$ covers the elements newly pebbled in the $(i+1)$-st round.
-As the invariant needs to be set up so it can be maintained for~$q$ rounds, $\sigma_i \colon \Mf_i \simeq \Nf_i$ must also include worlds that lie on short paths between pebbled worlds.
-To guarantee extendability throughout the remaining rounds, we need $\sigma_i$ to preserve the $\ell_i$-bisimulation type of elements for a suitably chosen decreasing sequence $(\ell_i)_{i \leq q}$ starting from $\ell_0 = \ell$, the degree of initial bisimilarity in $\Mf,w \sim^\ell \Nf,v$.
-The extension steps $\sigma_{i+1} \supset \sigma_i$ determine \PII's response to \PI's challenge in round $i+1$ in accordance with the auxiliary information in the invariant, which needs to be updated too.
-Suitable auxiliary information for this purpose will be maintained in the dual hypergraphs~$d(\Mf)$ and~$d(\Nf)$: the invariant includes substructures of the dual hypergraphs, which are essentially the dual images of~$\Mf_i$ and~$\Nf_i$.
-We refer to Definition~\ref{dualhyperedgedef} in Section~\ref{sec:cosetStructres} for the dual hypergraph and related notions.
-In fact, the decreasing sequence $(\ell_i)_{i \leq q}$ of bisimulation degrees will be determined by a suitably chosen decreasing sequence of critical distances $(m_i)_{i \leq q}$ that reflect the critical threshold for short distances in round~$i$, on the side of the dual hypergraphs.
-Using the notion of convex $m$-closures in a hypergraph as presented in Section~\ref{sec:hypergraphs} (cf.\ Definition~\ref{def:closure}), we can use results from~\cite{Otto12JACM} to bound closure sizes (cf.\ Lemma~\ref{le:closureSize}) and translate these bounds into bounds for the necessary bisimulation depths~$\ell_i$, so that all the relevant parameters can be bounded in terms of $q$.
+\paragraph*{Sketch of the core idea.} In order to win the $q$-round \EF game on $\Mf,w$ and $\Nf,v$ player~$\PII$ needs to keep track of several features, which are built into an invariant to be maintained through the successive rounds.
+First and foremost we incorporate an increasing chain of partial isomorphisms $(\sigma_i)_{i \leq q}$ between $\Mf$ and $\Nf$, where $\sigma_0 = \{ w \mapsto v \}$ and, for $i < q$, $\sigma_{i+1} \supset \sigma_{i}$ covers the elements newly pebbled in the $(i+1)$-st round.
+As the invariant needs to be good for the remaining rounds, $\sigma_i \colon \Mf\restr \mathrm{dom}(\sigma_i) =: \Mf_i \simeq \Nf_i := \Nf\restr \mathrm{im}(\sigma_i)$ has to include worlds that lie on short paths between pebbled worlds.
+What `short' means in relation to the number of rounds still to be played, is specified by a suitably chosen decreasing sequence of critical distances $(m_i)_{ i \leq q}$.
+To guarantee extendability throughout the remaining rounds, we also need $\sigma_i$ to preserve the $\ell_i$-bisimulation type of elements for a suitably chosen decreasing sequence $(\ell_i)_{i \leq q}$ starting from $\ell_0 = \ell$, the degree of initial bisimilarity in $\Mf,w \sim^\ell \Nf,v$.
+The extension steps $\sigma_{i+1} \supset \sigma_i$ reflect \PII's response to \PI's challenge in round $i+1$, which also updates the auxiliary information in the invariant.
+Part of this auxiliary information resides in the dual hypergraphs~$d(\Mf)$ and~$d(\Nf)$.
+The invariant includes substructures of the dual hypergraphs, which essentially are the dual images of~$\Mf_i$ and~$\Nf_i$ (cf.\ Definition~\ref{dualhypergraphdef} for the dual hypergraph).
+In fact, the choice of the decreasing sequence of critical distances $(m_i)_{i \leq q}$ (for short distances in round~$i$) is rooted in the dual hypergraphs, where results from~\cite{Otto12JACM} can be used to bound the sizes of convex $m_i$-closures (cf.\ Definition~\ref{def:closure} and Lemma~\ref{le:closureSize}); and these bounds in turn determine the decreasing sequence $(\ell_i)_{i \leq q}$ of required bisimulation levels between elements of $\Mf$ and $\Nf$ that are linked by $\sigma_i$.
+The rather complex overall structure of the invariant, which is schematically presented in Figure~\ref{invariantfigure}, is formally presented, and shown to be maintainable through $q$ rounds, in Section~\ref{sec:invariant}.
+The proof of the upgrading and the characterisation theorem is then completed in Section~\ref{sec:upgrading}.